 Local experts you can trust.Find an ELP

 This "harmless" fun can lead to a budgeting headache when the excitement fades.
 (Why did I buy that gold-plated tissue box again?)
-Emotional spending is just a short-term fix for a bigger problem.
+Retail therapy is just a short-term fix for a bigger problem.
 And it’s not the most effective coping method for whatever ails you.

 Next time, have a better plan.
 Here’s how to keep your emotions away from your shopping cart:

 While you can’t predict when something difficult will happen, you can be prepared for it when it does.
-A good budget can help in spades.
+A good budget can help control your emotional spending.

 Before the month begins, decide how much of your income will go toward your essentials (like rent and utilities) and how much will go toward your money goals (like paying off debt or building your emergency fund).